Spinor bilinears and Killing-Yano forms in generalized geometry: Relation Between Generalized KY Forms and Generalized Geometry Killing Spinors

-We will investigate the relation between generalized Killing spinors satisfying \eqref{eq38} and generalized KY forms satisfying \eqref{eq82}.
-If we have two generalized Killing spinors $\phi$ and $\psi$ satisfying \eqref{eq38}, we can construct generalized $p$-form bilinears $(\psi\overline{\phi})_p+(\phi\overline{\psi})_p$ where a $p$-form bilinear is written in terms of the generalized form basis as
+We will investigate the relation between generalized geometry Killing spinors satisfying \eqref{eq38} and generalized KY forms satisfying \eqref{eq82}.
+As noted previously, this construction utilizes the $SO(n,n)$ spinor representation.
+While distinct from the standard supersymmetry parameters in supergravity, the bilinears constructed from these generalized spinors offer a formal extension of the Killing-Yano structure to the generalized geometry framework.
+If we have two generalized geometry Killing spinors $\phi$ and $\psi$ satisfying \eqref{eq38}, we can construct generalized $p$-form bilinears $(\psi\overline{\phi})_p + (\phi\overline{\psi})_p$ where a $p$-form bilinear is written in terms of the generalized form basis as

 We can calculate the generalized derivative of $p$-form bilinears as